jasonsturges/jsbenchmark/README.md

 | function | `fn` | Function to be tested |
 | number | `operations` | Number of operations being tested |

-Operation count is still import for reporting purposes, used to calculate operations per second.
+Operation count is still important for reporting purposes, used to calculate operations per second.

 Inside the test function, the operation count is passed to the function.
 By default, it will use the test suite's operation count: